dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 where `cnt_ctl=0` counts clock cycles, `cnt_ctl=1` counts dispatched ops for an interval period; `l3missonly=1` only keeps the samples that had an L3 miss.
 These two parameters and a few others are described in more detail in [@AMDUprofManual, Table 25.
 AMDuProfCLI Collect Command Options].
 Note that in both of the commands above, the `-a` option is used to collect IBS samples for all cores, otherwise `perf` would fail to collect samples on Linux kernel 6.1 or older.
 From version 6.2 onwards, the `-a` option is no longer needed unless you want to collect IBS samples for all cores.
 The `perf report` command will show samples attributed to functions and source code lines similar to regular PMU events but with added features that we will discuss later.
 AMD uProf command line tool can generate IBS raw data, which later can be converted to a CSV file for later postprocessing with MS Excel as described in [@AMDUprofManual, Section 7.10 ASCII Dump of IBS Samples].

-### SPE on ARM Platforms
+### SPE on Arm Platforms

 The Arm Statistical Profiling Extension (SPE) is an architectural feature designed for enhanced instruction execution profiling within Arm CPUs.
 The SPE feature extension is specified as part of Armv8-A architecture, with support from Arm v8.2 onwards.
-ARM SPE extension is architecturally optional, which means that ARM processor vendors are not required to implement it.
-ARM Neoverse cores have supported SPE since Neoverse N1 cores, which were introduced in 2019.
+Arm SPE extension is architecturally optional, which means that Arm processor vendors are not required to implement it.
+Arm Neoverse cores have supported SPE since Neoverse N1 cores, which were introduced in 2019.

 Compared to other solutions, SPE is more similar to AMD IBS than it is to Intel PEBS.
 Similar to IBS, SPE is separate from the general performance monitor counters (PMC), but instead of two flavors of IBS (fetch and execute), there is just a single mechanism.

 The SPE sampling process is built in as part of the instruction execution pipeline.
 Sample collection is still based on a configurable interval, but operations are statistically selected.
 Each sampled operation generates a sample record, which contains various data about the execution of this operation.
 SPE record saves the address of the instruction, the virtual and physical address for the data accessed by loads and stores, the source of the data access (cache or DRAM), and the timestamp to correlate with other events in the system.
 Also, it can give latency of various pipeline stages, such as Issue latency (from dispatch to execution), Translation latency (cycle count for a virtual-to-physical address translation), and Execution latency (latency of load/stores in the functional unit).
-The whitepaper [@ARMSPE] describes ARM SPE in more detail as well as shows a few optimization examples using it.
+The whitepaper [@ARMSPE] describes Arm SPE in more detail as well as shows a few optimization examples using it.

-Similar to Intel PEBS and AMD IBS, ARM SPE helps to reduce the sampling overhead and enables longer collections.
+Similar to Intel PEBS and AMD IBS, Arm SPE helps to reduce the sampling overhead and enables longer collections.
 In addition to that, it supports postfiltering of sample records, which helps to reduce the memory required for storage.
 SPE profiling is supported in Linux `perf` and can be used as follows:[^6]

 ```bash
 $ perf record -e arm_spe_0/<controls>/ -- test_program